Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 f(x) = a·x² + b·x + c

-The point is not the specific function — it's the parameterisation.
+The point is not the specific function — it is the parameterisation.
 By exposing three free parameters (a, b, c), a single function template can realise any specific quadratic by fixing those parameters.
-Howard demonstrates this with an interactive Jupyter widget, manually dragging sliders to minimise the visual distance between the curve and a randomly generated dataset.
+Howard demonstrates this with an interactive Jupyter widget, dragging sliders to visually minimise the distance between the curve and a randomly generated dataset.

-This immediately surfaces a core insight: fitting a model is a search problem in parameter space.
-The widget approach works for three parameters on a 2D toy dataset, but it is obviously unscalable.
-This is the deliberate setup for everything that follows.
+This surfaces the core insight immediately: fitting a model is a search problem in parameter space.
+The slider widget works for three parameters on a toy dataset, but is obviously unscalable to ten million parameters.
+This deliberate setup carries the rest of the lesson.

 Step 2 — Introducing Loss (MSE)

 Rather than relying on visual intuition, Howard introduces a scalar summary of "how wrong the current parameters are."
-For a regression problem the natural choice is Mean Squared Error:
+For a regression problem:

 L = (1/n) · Σ (ŷᵢ − yᵢ)²

-MSE has two properties that matter here.
-First, it's everywhere differentiable — there are no kinks to worry about.
-Second, squaring penalises large residuals super-linearly, which makes the optimiser concentrate on the worst-fitting examples.
-Howard is deliberate about presenting the loss as a design choice, not a fact of nature; later lessons swap in cross-entropy for classification tasks.
+MSE has two properties that matter: it is everywhere differentiable, and squaring penalises large residuals super-linearly, making the optimiser concentrate on the worst-fitting examples.
+Howard presents the loss as a design choice, not a revealed truth — later lessons swap in cross-entropy for classification tasks.

 Howard's treatment of derivatives is deliberately minimal.
-You don't need to hand-compute a Jacobian.
-You need to know one thing: for a given set of parameter values, PyTorch can tell you the slope of the loss with respect to each parameter — i.e., if you nudge parameter a upward by one unit, does the loss go up or down, and by approximately how much?
+For a given set of parameter values, PyTorch can tell you the slope of the loss with respect to each parameter — i.e., if you nudge parameter a upward by one unit, does the loss go up or down, and by approximately how much?

 params = torch.tensor([a, b, c], requires_grad=True)